Constitution Act 1986

-The Constitution Act 1986 is an Act of the New Zealand Parliament that forms a major part of the constitution of New Zealand.
+The Constitution Act 1986 is an act of the New Zealand Parliament that forms a major part of the constitution of New Zealand.
 It lays down the framework defining fundamental political principles of governance, and establishes the powers of the executive, legislative and judicial branches of state.
 It outlines the roles and duties of the monarch, the governor-general, ministers and judges.
 The Act repealed and replaced the New Zealand Constitution Act 1852 and the Statute of Westminster, and removed the ability of the British Parliament to pass laws for New Zealand with the consent of the New Zealand Parliament.

 Background

 1984 constitutional crisis

 After the 1984 election there was an awkward transfer of power from the outgoing Third National government to the new Fourth Labour government in the midst of a financial crisis.
 Outgoing Prime Minister Sir Robert Muldoon was unwilling initially to accept instructions from incoming Prime Minister David Lange to devalue the currency.
 Ministers hurriedly constructed an argument to convince Muldoon to comply, drawing on the ethos of past transitions, as there was no convention.
 Eventually he relented, but only after his own party caucus had threatened to replace him.
 A press statement was made on 17 June outlining the behaviour of outgoing governments, which was dubbed the "caretaker convention".

-An Officials Committee on Constitutional Reform was established by the Labour Government to review New Zealand's constitutional law, and the Constitution Act resulted from two reports by this Committee.
+An Officials Committee on Constitutional Reform was established by the Labour Government to review New Zealand's constitutional law, and the Constitution Act resulted from two reports by this committee.
 The issue of the transfer of power from outgoing to incoming governments (and hence prime ministers) was not resolved by this Act, however, and the transfer of executive powers remains a matter of unwritten constitutional conventions.

 Committee's report

 The Officials Committee on Constitutional Reform reported back to Parliament during February 1986.
 The Committee recommended that New Zealand adopt an Act to restate various constitutional provisions in a single enactment that would replace the New Zealand Constitution Act 1852, thus "patriating" the Constitution Act to New Zealand.

-The recommendation followed events in Canada and Australia, which had recently patriated their own constitutions.
+The recommendation followed events in Canada, which had recently patriated its own constitution, and Australia, which had recently removed any residual power of the British parliament to legislate in Australia.
 The Canadian Parliament began the process by passing the Constitution Act, 1982, and the British Parliament had renounced its right to pass legislation on behalf of Canada in the Canada Act 1982.
 The Australian Parliament passed the Australia Act 1986 in 1985, and the British Parliament would pass its own Act in February 1986.
 This left New Zealand as the only original Dominion from 1931 that still had residual constitutional links to the United Kingdom.

 Parliamentary process

-A Bill was introduced into Parliament during mid-1986, and was passed unanimously with the support of both the Labour and National parties on 13 December 1986.
+A bill was introduced into Parliament during mid-1986, and was passed unanimously with the support of both the Labour and National parties on 13 December 1986.
 The act came into force on 1 January 1987.
 Amendments were passed during 1987 and 1999.